theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Alcyone and Viraj would have none of this, but shouted back defiance to him, and ordered their followers to charge in open order up the valley.
 This they did in the face of another discharge of arrows, and as soon as they got to close quarters with the savages the latter broke and fled, for they were unable to stand before the better arms and greater valour of the civilised men.
 But though they would not fight man to man, they dodged behind rocks and trees and kept up a shower of Parthian shafts, and the small party of Aryans had suffered considerably before they finally put them to fight.
 Deneb had cheered on his savages at first, and some of his Aryan attendants were among them trying to check their flight; but when he came down from his rock and Alcyone sprang to meet him, he lowered the point of his sword and said: "Friends, I thought to withstand you because it seems to me that I have not been treated fairly; but I find that I cannot fight along with savages against a nobleman of my own race."

 Thus the indomitable pride of the Aryan blood told when a crisis came, and Alcyone understood and recognised the sentiment, even though he was angry at the unnecessary slaughter both of his own men and of the barbarians.
 He said: "But you have caused the death of many men at the hands of these creatures; is that conduct worthy of an Aryan?
 Do you not know that for that alone you should be banished from the company of men?"
-(For it was the custom of the Aryans to speak of themselves as the noble—that indeed being the meaning of the word Aryan; of the highly civilised Atlantean races as' men'

-or as foreigners; and of the savage tribes simply as barbarians, not using for them the term' men'
+(For it was the custom of the Aryans to speak of themselves as the noble—that indeed being the meaning of the word Aryan; of the highly civilised Atlantean races as' men' or as foreigners; and of the savage tribes simply as barbarians, not using for them the term' men' at all.)

-at all.)

 "I know,"replied Deneb,"that that is against good morals because it is not our custom; but it has happened because you have pursued me thus into far countries and have not left me alone to carry out my plan."

-But Viraj broke in:"Your plan is a wicked one, for none who is worthy of the name Aryan would thus try to coerce a free- born lady; you know quite well that your father, your mother, your brothers disapprove of it and are much ashamed because of you; you know that you yourself would be full of anger if anyone thus treated your sister Aulus.
+But Viraj broke in: "Your plan is a wicked one, for none who is worthy of the name Aryan would thus try to coerce a free- born lady; you know quite well that your father, your mother, your brothers disapprove of it and are much ashamed because of you; you know that you yourself would be full of anger if anyone thus treated your sister Aulus.
 I demand therefore that you shall at once yield the young lady to me whom she has chosen, and if you will not I shall kill you here and now."

 "No,"

-Deneb;"

-interposed Alcyone,"

-I cannot allow that,"replied for what he says as to my sister Aulus is true, though I

-had not thought of it in that way before.
+"Deneb," interposed Alcyone, "I cannot allow that,"replied for what he says as to my sister Aulus is true, though I had not thought of it in that way before.
 I thought only of giving the Lady Selene an opportunity of knowing me thoroughly, feeling sure that my devotion would win her; but if it will not, I am far from desiring her unhappiness.
 I will abide by her decision."

 So they all climbed up the hill together, calling the scattered savages to them, and telling them that peace had been arranged.